JingyiY99/JingyiProject/README.md

 ![alt text](/JingyiProject/assets/pca2.PNG)
 From the plots, we can see the PC1 and PC2 separate the data.
 The PCA method successfully reduces the variables and simulates a good enough model.
 ## Communciate and visualize the results
 We find the appropriate Nanocellulose can increase the gel quality from the Data Visualization part.
-Based on the boxplots, the 0.5% NC enhanced gel has the best performance.
+Based on the boxplots, the 0.5%wt NC enhanced gel has the best performance.
+Both the lower dosage (0.1%wt) and higher dosage (1.0%wt) will decrease the gel quality.
 The Machine Learning models are helpful to fit my data and simulate the relationship.
 The performence score for Naive Bayes is 0.6, for SVM is 0.909.
 The variance check for PCA model is good enough, too.
 With these models, I can predict the results for new data in the future.
 The next step for my research is to test the NC dosage around 0.5%, like 0.3~0.8%, to find a more accurate dosage.
 In this project, I applicate many topics I learned in ABE 516x.
 For example: